TABLE OF CONTENTS

 Ownership of the assets comprising the estate passes to the prospective heirs purely through the fact of the death.

-These declarations must be recorded in a register held at the registry of the place where the succession procedure is opened.
+These declarations must be recorded in a register held at the registry of the place where the succession is opened.

 5.3 to receive a declaration of waiver or acceptance of the legacy?

-See paragraph 7 below.
+See point 7 below.

 5.4 to receive a declaration of waiver and acceptance of a reserved share?